 - The unpaid levies contribution amount for a few months (for as long as the levy collection procedure takes).

 - Lost interest.

 - The possible managing agent fee or cost of sending the final notice in terms of PMR 25(2).

 - The cost of initiating legal procedures (application fee at the community schemes ombud service or the court costs).

-In this way there will be no need for the paying members to pay more than what was originally budgeted and allocated as their share toward the contributions.
+In this way, there will be no need for the paying members to pay more than what was originally budgeted and allocated as their share toward the contributions.
 There will be no need to raise special levies to pay for attorney fees and court costs.
 The scheme would be in a position to continue to fund all of its operating costs and continue with all maintenance projects and fund the levy collection procedures.
 This will mean that paying members will not be blindsided with unbudgeted and unexpected fees.
 The amount budgeted for the event of unpaid contributions can be revisited every year.
-In years where the budgeted line item was not utilized, the amount can be reduced in the following year proportionately to the new approved budget or increased as is necessary.
+In years where the budgeted line item was not utilized, the amount can be reduced in the following year proportionately to the newly approved budget or increased as necessary.

 It is imperative that bodies corporate follow these procedures as soon as an owner’s levy account goes into arrears.
 The faster the unpaid levies collection procedure is initiated, the better for the body corporate as a whole.
 Some things the trustees could do to be in the best position when a members account goes into arrears are:

 - The trustees (or the scheme’s managing agent) should have templates prepared for the final notice for arrear contributions which should be sent out on the day that the contribution is officially in arrears.

 - The follow-up levy collection procedures should be initiated timeously too.